hyperswine/arcboot-rei/README.md

 ## Design

 Arcboot is to be the first program run by a system when e.g. the CPU boots and starts executing at a fixed address.
 Arcboot implements the Arc API which kernel programs can use to gain access to platform dependent functionality in a uniform manner.
 So a kernel using Arc does not have to worry about architectures or ISA's at all, nor any special system conditions as they are all handled and wrapped by Arc.

+Some functions defined in arcboot may be imported into neutron.
+Some may be shared by both either through duplication or a fixed memory vDSO.
+Hence Arcboot has stronger ELF and memory functionalities and drivers.

 ## Arc API